cylc/cylc-doc/src/user-guide/running-suites.rst

-When a suite is started with the ``cylc run`` command (cold or warm start) the cycle point at which it starts can be given on the command line or hardwired into the suite.rc file:
+When a suite is started with the ``cylc run`` command (cold or warm start) the cycle point at which it starts can be given on the command line or hardwired into the flow.cylc file:

 .. code-block:: bash